posimyth/the-plus-addons-for-block-editor/readme.txt

-=== The Plus Addons for Gutenberg ===
+=== Gutenberg Blocks - The Plus Addons for Gutenberg Block Editor ===
 Contributors: posimyththemes, nirmalkavaiya, sagarpatel124 Donate link: https://theplusblocks.com/
-Tags: gutenberg, gutenberg addons, gutenberg blocks, gutenberg widgets, the plus addons for gutenberg, the plus widgets gutenberg, free gutenberg addons,drag and drop, gutenberg widget pack, popular addons for gutenberg, powerful addons for gutenberg, best addons for gutenberg
-Requires at least: 4.0
+Tags:  blocks, block editor, Gutenberg, gutenberg block, gutenberg addons, Requires at least: 4.0
 Tested up to: 5.8
-Stable tag: 1.1.5
+Stable tag: 1.2.2
 Requires PHP: 5.6
 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-Make your Gutenberg workflow Easy and Fast.
-Add Extra 75+ Blocks, 300+ Prebuild Layouts including Blog Builder, WooBuilder, Mega Menu, Gallery etc.
+Extend your Gutenberg Editor with Powerful Extra 70+ Blocks, 300+ Prebuild Templates including Blog Builder, Mega Menu, On-Scroll Animations etc.

 == Description ==

-In the Vision to Make Gutenberg Editor for WordPress limitless, we step in the new era of WordPress Block Editor with The Plus Blocks for Gutenberg.
-Get more than <strong>75+ Dynamic Blocks, 300+ Prebuild UI Blocks</strong> , along with some of the most advanced functionalities like Blog builder, Woo Builder, Mega Menu, Filtered Gallery and much more to supercharge your Guteberg Editor like never before.Whether you're working on your Perfect blog, creating a sale generating online store or building a website for your next big idea, you can do it all with Gutenberg when you have [The Plus Blocks for Gutenberg](https://theplusblocks.com/).
+In the Vision to Make Gutenberg for WordPress limitless, we step into the new era of WordPress Block Editor with The Plus Addons for Gutenberg.
+Get more than <strong>70+ Dynamic Blocks, 300+ Prebuild UI Blocks</strong>, along with some of the most advanced functionalities like Blog builder, Woo Builder, Mega Menu, Filtered Gallery and much more to supercharge your Gutenberg Editor like never before.
+Whether you're working on your Perfect blog, creating a sale generating online store or building a website for your next big idea, you can do it all with Gutenberg when you have [The Plus Addons for Gutenberg](https://theplusblocks.com/).

 Enjoy a Complete<strong> No-Code experience</strong> and build everything with your simple mouse clicks. <strong>No Technical knowledge</strong> required, just plug-in and get started.
 Crafted with care and love to seamlessly integrate for smooth & happy workflow to impress your clients.
-Perfect for <strong>Bloggers, Freelancer, Marketer, Agency Owners, Designers</strong> and anyone who loves using Gutenberg giving  you the freedom to innovate.
+Perfect for <strong>Bloggers, Freelancers, Marketers, Agency Owners, Designers</strong> and anyone who loves using Gutenberg giving you the freedom to innovate.

 | <strong> [ ⚡ SUPERCHARGE MY SITE NOW ](https://theplusblocks.com/pricing)</strong> |